toggledbits/DeusExMachina/README.md

 house is in one or more selected house modes.
 A set of checkboxes is used to selected which modes allow Deus Ex Machina to run.
 If no modes are chosen, it is the same as choosing all modes (Deus operates in any house mode).

-Selecting the lights to be controlled is a simple matter of clicking the check boxes.
-Lights on dimmers cannot be set to values less than 100% in the current version of the plugin.
-Because the operating cycle of the plug-in is random, any controlled light may be turned on and off several times during the cycling period (between sunset and Lights Out time).
+Selecting the devices to be controlled is a simple matter of clicking the check boxes.
+Because the operating cycle of the plug-in is random, any controlled device may be turned on and off several times during the cycling period (between sunset and Lights Out time).
+As of version 2.4, lights on dimmers can be set to any level by setting the slider that appears to the right of the device name.
+Non-dimming devices are simply turned on and off.

 As of version 2.4, all devices are listed that implement the SwitchPower1 and Dimming1 services.
 This leads to some oddities, like some motion sensors and thermostats being listed.
 It may not be entirely obvious (or standard) what a thermostat, for example, might do when you try to turn it off and on like a light, so be careful selecting these devices.